 - The objectives are: (1) Using panchromatic and multi-band digital imagery acquired using both aircraft and satellites to provide interpretation and capture of reefs throughout the Great Barrier Reef (GBR).
 Specifically, identifying and capturing those reefs that expose at lowest astronomical tide (LAT).
 (2) to identify and capture other reef structures that are apparent from the imagery that will contribute to the knowledge of the extent and structure of the GBR.
 The Project will provide valuable data across Government of the GBR that will increase the general knowledge of reef location and will provide valuable data across Government of the GBR that will increase the general knowledge of reef location and structure, as well as maximising Australia's control of the GBR and realising the full extend of offshore jurisdiction.

-- Robin Beaman, with the help of Mark Alcock and Peter Lennon (College of Science, Technology & Engineering, Geoscience Australia and Department of Natural Resources and Mines)
+- Robin Beaman in collaboration with Mark Alcock and Peter Lennon (College of Science & Engineering, Geoscience Australia and Department of Natural Resources and Mines)

 - Great Barrier Reef; Marine Management; Geomorphology; Law of the Sea